Spanish Hiatus – Examples + When to Separate the Vowels

 How to identify Spanish hiatus

 But before that: do you remember Alberto and Milu?

-Alberto is a big and strong elephant and Milu is a tiny mouse who wants to pursue his own path and get his own home.
-The problem is that Milu is hungry and weak.
-So he needs to stay close to Alberto to eat his scraps leftovers and get some energy.
+Alberto is a big strong elephant and Milu is a tiny weak mouse who wants to live in his own house.
+The problem is that Milu is hungry and weak so he needs to stay close to Alberto to eat his scraps leftovers and get some energy.

 Story (part 4) – Milu’s independence

-After few bites Milu got very strong and energetic.
-And, like Super Mario when he eats mushrooms, the tiny mouse suddenly grew
+After a few bites, Milu got very strong and energetic.
+And, like Super Mario when he eats mushrooms, the tiny mouse suddenly grew.

 (i, u) → (í, ú).

 When Alberto came back home, he saw Milu.
 (As you know, for some strange reason, elephants are afraid of mice)*.

 Under normal conditions, Milu’d had invited his mouse girlfriend into the house but the circumstances had changed:

 This means that closed vowels with a tilde (í, ú) get independent of the rest of the vowels: they’re pronounced stronger and separated from the other vowels.